The ARPANS Act and the PGPA Act are the foundation of ARPANSA’s governance practices.

 The Agency Security Group (ASG) oversees the development and implementation of a protective security program across ARPANSA to ensure our policies, procedures and practices comply with the Commonwealth’s Protective Security Policy Framework.

-The ASG met six times in 2018–19, and comprises the Chief Security Officer (Chair), the Chief Information Security Officer, the Agency Security Adviser, the Chief Information Officer, the Information Technology Security Adviser, agency security officers and the Facilities Manager.
+The ASG met six times in 2019–2020, and comprises the Chief Security Officer (Chair), the Chief Information Security Officer, the Agency Security Adviser, the Chief Information Officer, the Information Technology Security Adviser, the alternate Agency Security Advisor and the Facilities Manager.
 Other subject matter experts may participate in meetings as required.

 International Coordination Group

 The International Coordination Group (ICG) leads the implementation of ARPANSA’s international engagement strategy, which aims to align the agency’s international engagement priorities with whole-of-government priorities, sharpening our capacity to shape the broader radiation protection and nuclear security and safety environment in which we operate.
-The ICG met four times in 2018–19.
+The ICG met three times in 2019–2020.
+The ICG comprises the Director of Government and International Relations (Chair), the Chief Executive Officer, the Chief Radiation Health Scientist, the Chief Regulatory Officer, the Chief Medical Radiation Scientist, the Chief of Staff, the Director and the Assistant Director of Assessment and Advice, and members from each of the IAEA Safety Standards Committees and other prominent international committees.

 Project Management Advisory Group

-The Project Management Advisory Group (PMAG) provides a centralised coordination and support function to agency projects to achieve alignment of projects with ARPANSA’s strategic objectives and ensure consistent application of project management practices across the agency.
-The PMAG comprises the Director of Performance and Governance (Chair), the Chief Financial Officer, Chief Information Officer and four staff with project management expertise.
-The PMAG met ten times in 2018–19.
+The Project Management Advisory Group (PMAG) provides a centralised coordination and support function for agency projects.
+This ensures projects align with ARPANSA’s strategic objectives and project management practices are applied consistently across the agency.
+The PMAG comprises the Director of Governance and Risk (Chair); Chief Financial Officer; Chief Information Officer; Assistant Director of Planning, Performance and Projects; and four staff with project management expertise.
+The PMAG met four times in 2019–2020.

 Staff Consultative Forum

-ARPANSA’s enterprise agreement continues to provide for a Staff Consultative Forum (SCF) as the key employee consultative body.
-The SCF comprises the CEO, nine employees elected by staff and a representative from each of the unions supporting ARPANSA staff.
-The SCF met on six occasions in 2018–19 to discuss a range of issues relating to management of the agency.
+ARPANSA’s enterprise agreement provides for a Staff Consultative Forum (SCF) as the key employee consultative body.
+The SCF comprises the CEO, nine employees elected by staff (one of which is the Chair) and a representative from each of the unions supporting ARPANSA staff.
+The SCF met on seven occasions in 2019–2020 to discuss a range of issues relating to management of the agency including the establishment of new membership terms for the SCF.

 Digital Transformation Advisory Group

-The Digital Transformation Advisory Group (DTAG) is responsible for leading the investigation of digital transformation at ARPANSA by encouraging and supporting the piloting and implementation of innovative digital solutions.
+The Digital Transformation Advisory Group (DTAG) was in place until August 2019.
+The group was responsible for leading the investigation of digital transformation at ARPANSA by supporting the piloting and implementation of innovative digital solutions.
+The group comprised leaders from across the Agency and met once in 2019–2020.

 Digital Information Advisory Group

-In May 2019 the Digital Information Advisory Group (DIAG) was established to achieve agency-wide information and technology governance.
-It is responsible for the management of agency information, technology and data, and coordination of agency information and data management frameworks, strategies and policies.
+The Digital Information Advisory Group (DIAG) was established to achieve agency-wide information and technology governance.
+It is responsible for the management of agency information, technology and data, and the coordination of agency information and data management frameworks, strategies and policies.
 The DIAG comprises the Chief Information Officer (Chair) and six staff with digital information and technology expertise.
-The DIAG met twice in 2018–19.
+The DIAG met twice in 2019–2020.

 Accountability and risk management